krdzex/base-login/README.md

 ## Start project

-To start this project you need to be in frontend file and start project with script `npm start`
+To start this project you need to be in frontend folder and start project with script `npm start`